-The NBI-DSS implementation plan includes the development of agricultural modules, which are expected to address the following questions:
+The NBI-DSS implementation plan includes the development of agricultural modules that are expected to address the following questions:

-- What are the crop water requirements for major growing areas in the Nile Basin?
-What are water consumption patterns (by country/region) and trends? - What are the impacts of alternative developments on system wide water balance? - Which parts of the basin rely on rain fed agriculture (spatial information)?
-And which parts rely on irrigation? - What are the trends in the development/expansion of each?
-What would be the impacts on water use/availability patterns in future? - How much water is required for the specific irrigation developments in question?
-What is the tradeoff with other uses (by sector) - What are the impacts of rainfall variability on rainfed agriculture?
+- What are the crop water requirements for major agricultural areas in the Nile Basin - What are water consumption patterns (by country/region) and trends? - What are the potential impacts of alternative developments on the system-wide water balance? - Which parts of the basin rely on rainfed and irrigated agriculture (spatial information)? - What are the trends in the development/expansion of each of these types of agricultures?
+If these trends continue, what would be the impacts on water use/availability patterns in the future? - How much water is required for the specific proposed irrigation developments under study?
+What is the tradeoff of this use with other uses (by sector)? - What are the impacts of rainfall variability on rainfed agriculture?

-Repository of key knowledge to address these questions includes:
+The repository of key knowledge to address these questions includes:

 - Land use/cover (distribution/location, spatial coverage, key attributes, etc)

 - Major irrigation and schemes (current and planned)

 - Evapotranspiration estimates

-- Soil map
+- Soil map with hydrologic attributes

-- Time series data on hydrology, meteorology
+- Hydro-meteorological time series data

-Key analytic tools will be available within the modeling system of the DSS, including
+Key analytical tools will be available within the modeling system of the DSS, including:

-- Crop water requirements estimation - Crop yield response to water (mainly irrigated agriculture) - Impact of different land use/cover types on water balance (runoff generation) - Water balance model: Impact of consumptive use on water balance; impacts on existing developments
+- Crop water requirements estimation - Crop yield response to water (mainly irrigated agriculture) (The crop yield model is a yield-water model that follows the FAO's CROPWAT method, which depends on estimates of potential and actual crop evapotranspiration). - Impact of different land use/cover types on water balance (runoff generation) - Water balance model - o Impact of consumptive use on water balance - o Impacts of existing developments